Sensory Integration Rooms vs. Multi-Sensory Rooms: What are the differences?

 Multi-sensory rooms are becoming a more regular, every day sight in various locations – two high-profile examples are Gatwick Airport and The Amex Community Stadium, which both provide such spaces.
 They have made huge steps to offer a specific space for their visitors with additional needs.

-Spending time in a multi-sensory room helps people to develop sensory skills and ensures that they have secure environment to regulate themselves in, whilst still carrying out their intended daily activity.
+Spending time in a multi-sensory room helps people to develop sensory skills and ensures that they have a secure environment to regulate themselves in, whilst still carrying out their intended daily activity.

 How does a sensory room benefit an individual?